ddianaBerry788/ddianaBerry788/README.md

-- 👋 Hi, I’m @ddianaBerry788
+- 👋 Hi, I’m Diana
 - 👀 I’m interested in database administration, programming, data security
-- 🌱 I’m currently learning Java, C#, ASP.NET, Python, Oracle
+- 🌱 I’m currently learning Java, C#, ASP.NET, Python, Oracle, GoLang, Apex Oracle, PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming projects
-- 📫 How to reach me ...
+- 📫 How to reach me.
+My email is: diana.444.dee@gmail.com

 <!---
 ddianaBerry788/ddianaBerry788 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.